Meet the cast and characters of ITV’s Flesh and Blood - TheNewsTrace

 Who’s Tony?
 Tony is Natalie’s married boss and lover, and has lengthy been promising to go away his spouse for her.

 The place have I seen Vincent Regan earlier than?
-Regan not too long ago performed Ned Despard in the newest season of BBC One interval drama Poldark.
+Regan lately performed Ned Despard in the newest season of BBC One interval drama Poldark.
 He’s additionally starred in The Royals, The White Princess, Snatch, Atlantis, and Insurgent Coronary heart.

 Flesh and Blood will air on Monday 24th February on ITV over 4 consecutive nights.